Hamiltonicity in random directed graphs is born resilient: Outline and proof of a key lemma

 \subsection{Proof sketch and outline}

 \textbf{Pseudorandom digraphs.} We will build a Hamilton cycle in any sufficiently large digraph which satisfies certain pseudorandom properties, before showing that random digraphs resiliently contain such a digraph.
-These properties are defined precisely in Definition~\ref{pseuddefn}, but, roughly speaking, they say the following, where, in our more informal discussion, we say a set expands if its in- and out-neighbourhood is comfortably larger than the set itself.
-The exact parameters of the expansion we use are found in Definition~\ref{pseuddefn}.
+These properties are defined precisely in Definition~\ref{pseuddefn}, but, roughly speaking, they say the following.

 \begin{itemize} \item The minimum and maximum in- and out-degrees are bounded (see \ref{pseud0}). \item Small sets with many incident edges expand well (see \ref{pseud1} and \ref{pseud2}). \item Medium-sized sets expand to more than one half of the vertex set (see \ref{pseud3}). \end{itemize}